Hello, I am a recent graduate of the University of Wisconsin with a degree in computer science.

 At Flexagon I have gained a lot of experience in working in all stages of a sprint development lifecycle, participating in team-led solutions, and reviewing peer's code for quality and completeness.
 Along with this I have learned about the several different agile methodologies and how implementing them can help deliver higher quality software in less time, with less risk.
 For example, I helped Flexagon taking advantage of continuous integration and deployment by creating 25+ automated tests for various features.
 Recently I have worked on plugins including

 one that integrates Apigee API proxies into our FlexDeploy projects.
+You can learn more about my experince on my resume.

 Research Assistant - University of Wisconsin - Fox Valley